Galaxy S20 Ultra 5G review: Samsung's most advanced phone fails to hit a home run

-There's no denying that the Galaxy S20 Ultra is something bold, something special.
-It exists for the sheer purpose of its camera features.
-There's the 108-megapixel sensor, capturing scenes for detailed crop-ins that invariably make you say "wow."
-The 100x zoom lens that reveals lettering, faces and architectural details you can't see from afar with the naked eye.
-And the beautiful 40-megapixel selfie camera that wouldn't dream of sparing your feelings the second you turn off beauty mode.
+There's no denying that the Galaxy S20 Ultra is something bold.
+Something special.
+It exists to show off its camera features.
+There's the 108-megapixel sensor, capturing scenes for detailed crop-ins that invariably make you say "wow!"
+Then there's the 100x zoom lens that reveals lettering, faces and architectural details you can't see from afar with the naked eye.
+And the beautiful 40-megapixel selfie camera that won't spare your feelings when you turn off beauty mode.

 How it stacks up